ampproject/amphtml/extensions/amp-story/amp-story.md

 The `<amp-story-page>` component contains one or more [layers](#layers).
 Layers are stacked bottom-up (the first layer specified in the DOM is at the bottom; the last layer specified in the DOM is at the top).

-## Layers: `amp-story-grid-layer`
+## Layers

 Layers are stacked on top of one another to create the desired visual effect.

+### `amp-story-grid-layer`

 The `<amp-story-grid-layer>` component lays its children out into a grid.
 Its implementation is based off of the [CSS Grid Spec](https://www.w3.org/TR/css-grid-1/).

 <div class="flex-images">
   <amp-img alt="Layer 1" layout="flex-item" src="https://raw.githubusercontent.com/ampproject/amphtml/master/extensions/amp-story/img/layers-layer-1.gif" width="200" height="355">